More information

 Description

-This project aims at contributing to more flexible labour market in Estonia, stronger tripartite cooperation, more knowledge about different flexible work forms and opportunities, and to acquire new knowledge from the Norwegian partner NHO and use it for better tripartite cooperation and flexible work in Estonia.
+This project aimed at contributing to more flexible labour market in Estonia, stronger tripartite cooperation, more knowledge about different flexible work forms and opportunities, and to acquire new knowledge from the Norwegian partner NHO and use it for better tripartite cooperation and flexible work in Estonia.

-The project builds on the results of the previous project “Facilitated access to work through flexible work" (2020/510865), which raised the capacity of employers to recruit disadvantaged groups like young, elderly and people with disabilities and influenced, through strengthened tripartite cooperation, more active labour market policies to facilitate access to work through more flexible forms of work.
+The project built on the results of the previous project “Facilitated access to work through flexible work" (2020/510865), which raised the capacity of employers to recruit disadvantaged groups like young, elderly and people with disabilities and influenced, through strengthened tripartite cooperation, more active labour market policies to facilitate access to work through more flexible forms of work.

-Key activities of the project
+Key activities of the project:

 - Improving tripartite dialogue to achieve legislative changes for new flexible forms of work.